tompos2/rcno-reviews/README.txt

 = 1.0.3 =
 * Generate a book author's URL if one is not provided by site owner
 * Cleaned up the 'Rcno_Reviews_Rest_API' class

+= 1.0.5 =
+* fixed an error when fetching a taxonomy with an error, updated to v1.0.5

+= 1.0.6 =
+* Moved flush rewrite rule function to better handle plugin activation.
+* Added flush rewrite rule function to run on plugin deactivation.
+* Better handle taxonomy slugs.
+* Better handle multiple user added taxonomies.
+* Adjusted the styling of the recent book review widget